markuspoerschke/iCal/README.md

 You can use an explicit timezone by calling `$vEvent->setUseTimezone(true);`.
 The timezone of your `\DateTime` object will be used.
 In this case the non-standard field "X-WR-TIMEZONE" will be used.
-Be awre that this is a simple solution which is not supported by all calendar clients.
+Be aware that this is a simple solution which is not supported by all calendar clients.
 The output will be as following:

 ```